For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Over on the European Tour, Paul Williams previews the Nedbank Golf Challenge - you can read his thoughts on that event here.

 Course Guide: El Camaleon at Mayakoba Resort is a sub-7,000 yard, 36/35 format Par 71 track in Playa del Carmen, Mexico.
 The course runs through dense tropical jungle, mangrove forests and oceanfront so players who miss fairways can be in serious trouble.
-Greens are small in size at an average of 6,000 sq.ft.
-The course features some intense bunkering and the green complexes are Sea Isle Paspalum - these are similar to both those played at TPC Kuala Lumpur a couple of weeks back and also the greens found at Coco Beach Golf and Country Club, host course of the Puerto Rico Open.
+Green sizes are slightly smaller than TPC Summerlin last week at an average of 7,000 sq.ft.
+The course features some intense bunkering and the green complexes are Sea Isle Paspalum - these are similar to both those played at TPC Kuala Lumpur a couple of weeks back.
+They are also similar to the the greens found at Coco Beach Golf and Country Club (Puerto Rico Open) and the Corales Golf Club (Corales Puntacana Resort & Club Championship).

-El Camaleon is a short set-up where both total driving and ball-striking have been critical across both sets of November renewals.
+El Camaleon is a short set-up where ball-striking has been critical across November renewals of this tournament.
 With a north-east breeze and two sets of short par-4s and par-5s in play, El Camaleon never features in the longest driving distance charts.
-Instead consistent driving and approach play is rewarded with scoring opportunities on green complexes that are relatively soft, slow and ranked amongst the easiest on Tour for Putting Average across 2013-2015.
-The course was within the top-11 for Par Breaker percentage last term and with three of the par-3s measuring 116 yards (4th), 151 yards (8th) and 155 yards (15th) respectively, they were the easiest on Tour in season 2015/16 as well.
-Indeed it's not often that you see winners like English and McDowell shoot -9 and -5 respectively across the par-3s on their way to collecting the trophy.
-2016 should see longer rough - up to 2" and the introduction of 1" intermediate rough surrounding fairways.
-We also look set for soft conditions and nothing more than a light breeze throughout.
+Instead consistent driving and approach play is rewarded with scoring opportunities on green complexes that are relatively soft, slow and ranked amongst the easiest on Tour for Putting Average across 2013-2017.
+The course was within the top 8 for Par Breaker percentage over recent renewals and with three of the par-3s measuring 116 yards (4th), 151 yards (8th) and 155 yards (15th) respectively, they have been the easiest set of par-3s on Tour across the last 3 PGA Tour seasons.
+Indeed it's not often that you see winners like English, McDowell, Perez and Kizzire, shoot -9, -5, -4 and -4 respectively across the par-3s on their way to collecting the trophy.
+2016 saw longer rough - up to 2" and the introduction of 1" intermediate rough surrounding fairways, which only aided scoring.
+With a typically soft course and light breezes, there's no reason to suggest this won't be a birdie-fest again this week.

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

-Published Predictor Model: Our published OHL Classic predictor is available here.
-You can build your own tailor-made model using the variables listed on the left hand side.
-Key players in the top 5 of the Predictor are Russell Knox (Predictor number 1), Keegan Bradley, Robert Garrigus, Graeme McDowell and Johnson Wagner.
+Published Predictor Model: Our published predictor is available here.
+You can build your own model using the variables listed on the left hand side.
+Top 10 of my published predictor are Rickie Fowler, Gary Woodland, Robert Streb, Tony Finau, Scott Piercy, Bill Haas, Charles Howell III, Pat Perez, Jordan Spieth and Harold Varner III.

-Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Wyndham Championship / Czech Open and includes PGA Tour, European Tour and web.com Playoff events.
-Players must have played in a minimum of 3 events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 8-tournament window that stretches back to the BMW Championship, Omega European Masters, and DAP Championship includes PGA Tour, European Tour and web.com Playoff events.
+Players must have played in a minimum of 2 Tour events to be included and rankings are based on performance relative to the rest of the field:

-Tournament Trends & Key Factors: Analysing the final stats of the last 5 winners here since 2011 gives us a little more insight into the requirements for this test:
+Tournament Trends & Key Factors: Analysing the final stats of winners since 2011 gives us a little more insight into the requirements for this test:

 Tournament Skill Averages: